intelagense/rwxrob/README.md

 century timepiece, a good coder not unlike the artisan obsessed with its beauty, complexity, and elegance.

-Yeah — I admit, I get a little [obsessed](type.png).
+Yeah — I admit, I do [romanticize](type.png) technology as an art form that transforms all our lives for the better.
+God knows I love [talking about it](https://www.16personalities.com/enfp-personality), which is why I most enjoy helping others empower their own lives by learning it.

-I love coding and helping others learn.
-I started [SKILSTAK](https://skilstak.io) in May 2013 to do both.
-Participating as a member of the [rwxrob.live](https://rwxrob.live) community has become my favorite tech-related past-time.
-I've logged many hours live streaming and working on a [beginner boost video series](https://youtube.com/rwxrob) to help others get started
+I started [SKILSTAK](https://skilstak.io) in May 2013 to explore how technology can be used for personal empowerment.
+Learning happens in the lab, not the lecture hall.
+So I built one into a company and have enjoyed helping hundreds find their way through the tech jungle.

-including:
+Extrovert that I am, participating as a member of the [rwxrob.live](https://rwxrob.live) community has become my favorite tech-related past-time, even more than playing Witcher 3.
+I've logged many hours live streaming and working on a [beginner boost video series](https://youtube.com/rwxrob) to help others get started.
+Topics have included:

 * Applying autodidactic habits of successful technologists
 * Programming from the command line in Bash, Web, Go, and Python